turingschool/curriculum/source/topics/performance/caching.markdown

 ### Uses for Cached Data

 You use a cache to make things faster.
 The data stored in there should not be "exclusive" or "durable".
-If the cache were complete erased, all of the data could be reloaded or recalculated elsewhere.
+If the cache were completely erased, all of the data could be reloaded or recalculated elsewhere.

 The cache is an intermediary storage.
 It's incredibly fast, so you use it to store and later find data that's expensive/slow to fetch or calculate.